xrdocs/8000/_blogs/cisco-8608-architecture.md

 |               |                                | RP1-SC0                          |
 |               |                                | RP0-SC1                          |

 For Redundant 8608, user can use “8608-SYS-R” PID in the order tool.
-System is shipped with two RPs, two SCs and generally orderable on CCW.
+System is shipped with two RPs, two SCs.
-For Non-Redundant 8608 configuration, user can use “8608-SYS-NR” PID on CCW.
+For Non-Redundant 8608 configuration, user can use “8608-SYS-NR” PID.
 8608 system is shipped with only one RP, one SC, one FS.

 Let’s discuss with the default state when system boots up under redundant system.
  RP0-SC0 together as one Domain 0(Active Pair) and RP1-SC1 as the other Domain 1(Standby Pair).